desihub/qlf/docs/index.rst

 Introduction
 ^^^^^^^^^^^^

-Quick Look Framework (QLF) is designed display QA metrics from the DESI Quick Look pipeline and provide feedback to observers about the quality of the data in real-time.
+Quick Look Framework (QLF) is designed to display QA results from the DESI Quick Look pipeline and provide feedback to observers about the quality of the data in real-time.

 In development mode, QLF runs locally and emulates the Data Online System (DOS) environment to get the input files and